kitayama1234/MATLAB-Kernel-PCA/README.md

 > default:false

 `projected_data = project(kpca, data, dim)`

-# Description

-Projecting the data to subspace by using kpca that is a fitted kernel pca model.
+> Projecting the data to subspace by using kpca that is a fitted kernel pca model.